sjmayotte/route53-dynamic-dns/SECURITY.md

 ## Supported Versions

 The following versions are currently being supported with security updates.
 Support for older versions may be added in the future.
-Everyone is encourages to use the latest version.
+Everyone is encouraged to use the latest version.

 | Version | Supported          |
 | ------- | ------------------ |